web-push-libs/web-push/README.md

 - *userPublicKey* is the public key of the browser;
 - *payload* is the message to attach to the notification.

+## Examples

+The [Service Worker Cookbook](https://serviceworke.rs/) is full of Web Push examples using the web-push library.

 ## Projects using web-push

+- [Mercurius](https://github.com/marco-c/mercurius) - A generic Web Push server.
+See also the blog post on the Mozilla Hacks blog: https://hacks.mozilla.org/2015/12/web-push-notifications-from-irssi/.
 - TicTacToe with offline and Push support using Service Workers - https://github.com/marco-c/tictactoe
 - Push API MDN demo - https://github.com/chrisdavidmills/push-api-demo - https://developer.mozilla.org/en-US/docs/Web/API/Push_API/Using_the_Push_API